d2l-ai/d2l-en/chapter_attention-and-transformers/vision-transformer.md

 transforms $m+1$ input vectors into the same amount of output vector representations of the same length.
-It works exactly the same as the original transformer encoder in :numref:`fig_transformer`, only differing in where to place normalization layers.
+It works exactly the same as the original transformer encoder in :numref:`fig_transformer`, only differing in the position of normalization layers.
 Since the “&lt;cls&gt;” token attends to all image patches via self-attention (see :numref:`fig_cnn-rnn-self-attention`), its representation from the transformer encoder output will be further transformed into the output label.

-## Splitting an Image into Patches
+## Patch Embedding

-How an image is split into patches.
+To implement a vision transformer, let's start with patch embedding in :numref:`fig_vit`.
+Splitting an image into patches and linearly projecting these flattened patches can be simplified with a single convolution operation, where both the kernel size and the stride size are set to the patch size.

 ```{.python .input  n=1}
 from d2l import torch as d2l